CCCTS COVID-19 National Safety Plan

 - The individual experiencing symptoms will continue to self-isolate until arrangements can be made for him/her to return home.

-- Other group members who may have come into direct or indirect contact with the sick individual will be asked to monitor themselves for symptoms and to report to the event leader immediately if they begin experiencing symptoms.
+- Other group members who may have come into direct or indirect contact with the sick individual will be asked to monitor themselves for symptoms, self-test if symptoms arise and report to the event leader immediately.

-- The CCCTS board of directors, in consultation with provincial health authorities, will determine if it is safe to continue the Hub & Spoke or Tour.
+- The CCCTS board of directors, will determine if it is safe to continue the Hub & Spoke or Tour.